 CATA Assessor Outreach Program

-In 2015, CATA initiated its County Assessor Outreach Program to foster better relations between California’s County Assessors and CATA and to improve the property tax assessment and appeals process.
+In 2015, CATA initiated its County Assessor Outreach Program to improve the property tax assessment and appeals process and to foster better relations between California’s County Assessors and CATA .

 CATA BOE Candidate Outreach Program

-Beginning with the 2014 election cycle, CATA and its Board of Directors identified serious candidates for the State BOE, educated the candidates on the property tax assessment and appeals process and educated those candidates on the challenges facing property tax agents and their clients.
+Beginning with the 2014 election cycle, CATA and its Board of Directors identified serious candidates for the State BOE, educated the candidates on the property tax assessment and appeals process, and educated those candidates on the challenges facing property tax agents and their clients.

 CATA Reformed the Use of Section 441 (d) by County Assessors

-In 2017, CATA engaged with California State Board of Equalization (BOE) members, the California Assessors’ Association (CAA), individual county assessors, state and local elected officials, and other stakeholders to combat the inequities in property tax policies and procedures.
+In 2017, CATA engaged with California State Board of Equalization (BOE), the California Assessors’ Association (CAA), individual county assessors, state and local elected officials, and other stakeholders to combat the inequities in property tax policies and procedures.
 Efforts by CATA spurred a statewide debate over county assessor information request letters under Revenue & Taxation Code Section 441(d) and various county assessment appeal practices.

 As a result of CATA’s 2017 efforts, in 2018 CATA drafted and led the charge for adoption of taxpayer-friendly amendments to five California Property Tax Rules (Cal.
 Code of Regs., title 18: Rule 302, The Board’s Function and Jurisdiction; Rule 305, Application; Rule 305.1, Exchange of Information; Rule 305.2, Prehearing Conference; and Rule 323, Postponements and Continuances.
 These amendments to these Rules were approved by the BOE in late 2018 and became effective on January 1, 2020.
 The amendments implement, interpret, and make specific Division 1, Part 3, Chapter 1 of the Revenue & Taxation Code by prescribing practices and procedures governing assessment appeals boards when hearing and deciding local property tax